Posted On Dec 24, 2019

 It involves examining the breast for lumps or other abnormalities on your own.
 In a clinical breast examination, the nurse or a doctor does the breast exam.

 It is one of the more conventional screening methods.
-It uses radiography for examining the breast.
+It uses radiography to examine the breast.
 It detects lumps, swelling, and changes in the size and shape of the breast.
 It is not useful in finding tumors if the breast tissue is dense.
 It is mainly used for two purposes: diagnostic mammography and screening mammography.

 Diagnostic mammography is performed in symptomatic women.
 It is expensive, time-consuming, and used to detect the exact size and location of breast abnormalities.